ScarletZhang-z/blog/_posts/2025-11-16-build-reputation.md

 What are the results?
 Numbers, impact, growth—what do people say about you?

-# the Three Principles of Marketing
+# Three Principles of Marketing

 > Put the Three Principles of Marketing in your Elevator Pitch so people remember you, understand you, and want to help you faster.
 >